shanto173/SQL-2024-Case_Study_01_On_data_science_dataset/README.md

     FR (France)

-#### 2. AS a remote work advocate Working for a progressive HR tech startup who places their freshers’ clients IN large tech firms. you're tasked WITH Identifying top 5 Country Having greatest count of large (company size) number of companies.
+## 2. As a remote work advocate Working for a progressive HR tech startup who places their freshers’ clients IN large tech firms. you're tasked WITH Identifying top 5 Country Having greatest count of large (company size) number of companies.
-**Objective**: Identify the top 5 countries with the highest number of large companies (company size 'L').

 ```SQL
 select company_location,count(company_size) from salaries